Quentin Roosevelt: Final combat flight and death

-In 1955, eleven years after the World War II American Cemetery was established in France at Colleville-sur-Mer, Quentin's body was exhumed and moved there.
-Quentin's remains were moved in order to be buried next to his eldest brother Ted, who had died of a heart attack in France in 1944, shortly after leading his troops in landings on Utah Beach on D-Day as Assistant 4th Infantry Division Commander (an act which would earn him the Medal of Honor).
-Quentin's original gravestone was moved to Sagamore Hill to serve as a cenotaph for the President's son.
-The German-made basswood cross that marked Quentin's original gravesite is on display at the National Museum of the United States Air Force, at Wright-Patterson Air Force Base, in Dayton, Ohio.
+In 1955, eleven years after the establishment of the World War II American Cemetery at Colleville-sur-Mer, Roosevelt's remains were reinterred there beside his eldest brother, Theodore Roosevelt Jr., who had died in 1944 after leading troops during the Normandy landings and was posthumously awarded the Medal of Honor.
+Quentin’s original gravestone was moved to Sagamore Hill as a cenotaph, while the German-made wooden cross that had marked his original grave is preserved at the National Museum of the United States Air Force at Wright-Patterson Air Force Base, Dayton, Ohio.